 Miya Sullivan joined the Vanderbilt sports medicine staff in 2014.
 As an athletic trainer, she oversees and manages the healthcare for women’s swimming and assists with the healthcare for football.
 Sullivan is also responsible for overseeing the DPT Sports Clinical Residents’ athletic training room education and in helping to prepare them to sit for their SCS certification.

-Sullivan received her bachelor of science degree in health, physical education and recreation with a concentration in athletic training and a minor in nutrition from Tennessee State University in 1996 and received her master of science in athletic training from Illinois State University in 2000.
+Sullivan received her bachelor of science degree in health, physical education and recreation with a concentration in athletic training and a minor in nutrition from Tennessee State in 1996 and received her master of science in athletic training from Illinois State in 2000.